chiliberto/tip-calculator/README.md

 ## What does the app do?

 * [x] Required: A user can calculate the tip, using diferent percentages

+Walkthrough of the app:

+![Video Walkthrough](tips.gif)

+#Optional things I’d still like to do:

 * [ ] Optional: Playing with different animations: backgrounds, centers, alphas...
 * [ ] Optional: Using different images
 * [ ] Optional: Tint of elements on changing percentages
 * [ ] Optional: App icon and launch images

-Walkthrough of the app:

-![Video Walkthrough](tips.gif)

 The GIF was created with [LiceCap](http://www.cockos.com/licecap/).